zerasul/mdbook_en/14sound/sound.md

 As we have been talking about, the sound system is composed of the two chips (Yamaha and PSG), which are orchestrated by the Zilog Z80 processor; therefore, it is necessary to send the information to this processor, and execute the different instructions for the chips to emit the relevant sound.

 This requires knowledge and programming of the Zilog Z80 processor, normally the programming is not done as we are used to in this book using the C programming language.
-Instead, assembly language is used for the Z80.
+Instead, we use assembly language for Z80 processor.

 ```asm
 printc:               ; Routine print character